 Product Shelf Life

 We take pride in the shelf life of Mountain House freeze-dried foods.
-Our 44-year history of using top-quality ingredients, the highest processing standards, and premium packaging materials allows for a shelf life that is unmatched.
+Our nearly 50-year history of using top-quality ingredients, the highest processing standards, and premium packaging materials allows for a shelf life that is unmatched.

-Based on our ongoing sensory and nutrition testing of actual Mountain House products, in 2014 the shelf life was increased by an impressive 20%, from 10 years to 12 years!
-That’s right -- our shelf life is at least 12 years from the date of manufacture as long as the pouch is stored unopened in a cool area.
-After 12 years, a change in flavor and appearance may be noticed.
-We have personally tasted pouches that were 30 years old and they still taste great.
-For best results, avoid prolonged storage at temperatures above 75° F (24° C).
+Based on our ongoing sensory and nutrition testing of actual Mountain House products, in 2014 the shelf life was increased by an impressive 20%, from 10+ years to 12+ years!
+We add the "+" to let our consumers know that our food will taste virtually indistinguishable from new for at least 12 years and probably much longer than that!
+We've tasted pouches that were 30 years old and the food was still quite tasty!

 *Ice cream products have a 2-year shelf life.

-Packed in airtight #10 cans, Mountain House freeze-dried foods have the longest shelf life available.
-We can confidently claim a 25-year shelf life, because our testing has shown the shelf life exceeds 25 years!
-These independent university studies were performed on actual 20-, 25- and 30-year-old product stored under real-world conditions, which weren’t always ideal -- not on newer product exposed to an accelerated-time environment in a laboratory.
+Specially packed in airtight #10 cans, Mountain House freeze-dried foods have the longest proven shelf life available.
+Period.
+We confidently claim a 25+-year shelf life, because our testing has shown the shelf life exceeds 25 years!
+We've had independent studies performed on actual 20-, 25- and 30-year-old product stored under real-world conditions, which weren’t always ideal — not on newer product exposed to an accelerated-time environment in a laboratory.
 In addition, we have personally tasted cans that were 35 years old and still taste great!

-The interior and exterior of the cans are coated with protective enamel for double protection.
-Our canning process removes at least 98% of the residual oxygen, meeting stringent U.S. Military specifications.
+Our canning process meets stringent U.S. Military specifications.
 Your food is protected until you are ready to enjoy it.